owncloud/ocis/docs/helpers/README.md

 ## Introduction

 `docs/helpers` contains a go program named `main.go` which creates docs by extracting information from the code using additional go programs.
 Individual steps (programs) can be called manually if needed.
-Note that not all programs are called automatically on purpose, see the [Tasks for New Releases](#tasks-for-new-releases) below. `main.go` is used by `make docs-generate` which is triggered by the CI or can be called manually.
+Note that not all programs are called automatically on purpose, see the [Tasks for New Releases](#tasks-for-new-releases) below. `main.go` is used by `make docs-generate` (or `make -C docs docs-generate` when running manually from the repos root) which is triggered by the CI or can be called manually.
 It calls the other required programs and has these main responsibilities for automatic runs:

 - Generate docs for envvars in config structs including deprecations if there are any.
 - Extract and generate docs for `extended` envvars that are not mentioned in config structs (aka "rogue" envvars).